Astride08/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello.
 File 8-James-Bond adds all permissions only to other users.
 File 9-John-Doe sets the mode of the file hello.
+File  10-mirror-permissions sets the mode of the file hello the same as olleh’s mode.